You Are Renting Attention

 Year 1 total

 One engagement.
 One point of accountability.
-CMO function + agency execution replaced under one mandate.
+The CMO function and the agency replaced under one mandate.

 Not a form.
 Not a funnel.
-A conversation — to understand where your growth is actually breaking before we talk about anything else.
+A conversation — to understand where your growth is actually breaking before we discuss anything else.

 We Get on a Call

-We talk about your business — where it is, where it's stalling, and what you've tried.
-We walk you through our approach: the 4P sequence, what the diagnostic produces, and how the CGO mandate works.
+We talk about your business — where it is, where it is stalling, and what you have tried.
 No pitch.
-You leave the call understanding the model.
+You leave understanding the model and the sequence.

 We Run the Diagnostic

 Product → Price → Place → Promotion.
 In sequence.
-We identify which P is broken and what it's costing you.
+We identify which P is broken and what it is costing you.
 Foundation Index.
 Scale Index.
 AI Advantage Index.

 You Get the Analysis

 No spend required.
-No proposal until you've seen the analysis.
+No proposal until you have seen the analysis.